tmastrom/LiveDataDemo/README.md

-Live data demo based on https://androidwave.com/working-with-livedata/
+Learning to use live data in Android Studio based on https://androidwave.com/working-with-livedata/